Georges Cuvier: Biography

 The Institut de France was founded in the same year, and he was elected a member of its Academy of Sciences.
 On 4 April 1796 he began to lecture at the École Centrale du Pantheon and, at the opening of the National Institute in April, he read his first paleontological paper, which subsequently was published in 1800 under the title Mémoires sur les espèces d'éléphants vivants et fossiles.
 In this paper, he analyzed skeletal remains of Indian and African elephants, as well as mammoth fossils, and a fossil skeleton known at that time as the "Ohio animal".
 In his second paper in 1796, he described and analyzed a large skeleton found in Paraguay, which he would name Megatherium.
 He concluded this skeleton represented yet another extinct animal and, by comparing its skull with living species of tree-dwelling sloths, that it was a kind of ground-dwelling giant sloth.

 Together, these two 1796 papers were a seminal or landmark event, becoming a turning point in the history of paleontology, and in the development of comparative anatomy, as well.
 They also greatly enhanced Cuvier's personal reputation and they essentially ended what had been a long-running debate about the reality of extinction.

 In 1799, he succeeded Daubenton as professor of natural history in the Collège de France.
 In 1802, he became titular professor at the Jardin des Plantes; and in the same year, he was appointed commissary of the institute to accompany the inspectors general of public instruction.
 In this latter capacity, he visited the south of France, but in the early part of 1803, he was chosen permanent secretary of the department of physical sciences of the Academy, and he consequently abandoned the earlier appointment and returned to Paris.

+On 2 February 1804, he married Anne Marie Sophie Loquet de Trazay (1768-1849), widow of Louis Philippe Alexandre Duvaucel, Marquis de Castelnau, who had been guillotined in 1794 for being a member of the ferme générale.
+They had four children, three of whom died in infancy.
+Their youngest child, Clémentine, died aged 18 in 1827.
+Cuvier thus outlived all his biological children, but grew close to his stepdaughter Sophie Duvaucel, a highly-accomplished intellectual and artist in her own right, who assisted him in his researches and lectures.

 In 1806, he became a foreign member of the Royal Society, and in 1812, a foreign member of the Royal Swedish Academy of Sciences.
 In 1812, he became a correspondent for the Royal Institute of the Netherlands, and became a member in 1827.
 Cuvier was elected a Foreign Honorary Member of the American Academy of Arts and Sciences in 1822.